Vedansh40/Vedansh40/README.md

 - 👋 Hi, I’m @Vedansh40
-- 👀 I’m interested in coding, studying, playing Football and  EA Sports FC Mobile.
+- 👀 I’m interested in coding, studying, and playing Football.
-- 🌱 I’m currently learning game development.

 <!---
 Vedansh40/Vedansh40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.